Octowolve/Il2CppSDKGenerator/README.md

 You can include an namespace header to compile whole classes within a namespace or just compile a single class, for example take a look at SDK result.

 **Example:**
+Please read how to Initialize Il2Cpp Functions first before using any of the SDK/Il2Cpp Functions.
 ```c++
 #include "SDK/Assembly-CSharp.dll/GameBase.h"
 #include "SDK/Assembly-CSharp.dll/GameEngine.h"